NICHD-BSPC/intro-rnaseq-hpc/README.md

-# Introduction to RNA-seq using high-performance computing at NICHD
+# Introduction to RNA-seq using high-performance computing at NICHD: May 2025
 ### Description

-This repository has materials for an introduction to RNA-sequencing data analysis course.
+This repository contains materials for an introductory bulk RNA sequencing analysis course, held at NICHD from April 30th-July 9th, 2025.

 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
 The first half of the course includes an introduction to shell (bash) and shell scripting, running the RNA-seq workflow from FASTQ files to count data and covers best practice guidelines for RNA-seq experimental design and data organization/management.
-The latter half covers differential expression analyses using DEseq2 and downstream analyses of those results.
+The latter half covers differential expression analyses using the DEseq2 R package and downstream analyses of those results.

 ### Learning Objectives